GeoMOER/moer-mpg-data-analysis/docs/units/_unit06/unit06-03_assignment.md

 This worksheet revisits the settlement vs. recreation model and compares to which degree the results describing the performance of the model differ between the "internal" model evaluation and a test against independent samples.

-After completing this worksheet you should have gained some experience in applying cross-validation for estimating the model performance.
+After completing this worksheet you should have gained some experience in applying cross-validation for estimating the performance of a model.